HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Numerical Results

+When the step size $\gamma$ exceeds the admissible range $0<\gamma<2/\beta$, we see in Figure~\ref{fig:linear_conv} that the algorithm diverges, with $\|\X_k - \X_{k-1}\|_\bbH$ gradually increasing.
+This shows the importance of choosing $\gamma$ properly.
+Moreover, we notice that increasing $\gamma$ does not necessarily speed up convergence.

-As further evidence of the contractive nature of the reconstruction operator \(\cT\), we conducted fusion experiments on the Chikusei dataset.
-The results show that, irrespective of the initialization, the iterations consistently converge to the same fixed point, confirming the uniqueness of the fixed points of the contractive operator \(\cT\).
+To further demonstrate the contractive nature of the reconstruction operator $\mathcal{T}$, we perform fusion experiments on the Chikusei dataset with different initializations $\mathbf{X}_0$.
+As shown in~\Cref{fig:fix}, all runs converge to the same reconstruction, confirming the uniqueness of the fixed point of the contractive operator $\mathcal{T}$.

-Finally, we analyze the convergence of the iterates $ \{\X_k\} $ generated by~\eqref{eq:pnppgd}.
-A sample result on the Paris dataset for the Starck-Murtagh filter as the blurring operator is presented in Figure~\ref{fig:linear_conv}.
-A similar result is reported in Figure~\ref{fig:linear_conv_blur2}, but for Pavia and using a Gaussian point spread function as the blur model.
-As predicted by Theorem~\ref{thm:main}, the successive difference $ \|\X_k - \X_{k-1}\| $ approaches zero, which is confirmed by these figures.
-Importantly, observe that the PSNR stabilizes within 10–15 iterations.
-This pattern was consistently observed across all three datasets.
-An interesting finding is that when the step size $ \gamma $ exceeds the admissible range in~\eqref{eq:gamma}, the algorithm diverges, causing $ \|\X_k - \X_{k-1}\| $ to increase gradually.
-This highlights the importance of maintaining an appropriate step size.
-Moreover, Figure~\ref{fig:linear_conv} suggests that increasing $ \gamma $ does not necessarily accelerate convergence.
-In fact, notice that the term $ \gamma(2/\beta - \gamma) $ in~\eqref{eq:balancegamma} governs the nonexpansivity of $ \cG $; this reaches its maximum when $ \gamma $ is neither too small nor too large.
+The results in this subsection provide clear experimental evidence of the convergence of HyDeFuse.
+Using the power method, we show that the reconstruction operator $\mathcal{P}$ is contractive across different settings, with the contraction factor $\mu$ always less than $1$.
+This holds for various step sizes $\gamma$ and values of the balancing parameter $\lambda$, consistent with Theorem~\ref{thm:main}.
+The iterates exhibit linear convergence, and the PSNR stabilizes within 10–15 iterations.
+We also find that large values of $\gamma$ can lead to divergence, emphasizing the need for proper parameter selection.
+Finally, the fixed-point analysis confirms that HyDeFuse consistently converges to a unique solution from different initializations.